isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-display.md

 ---
 # Display Ad Settings

 The following settings are for standard display ads.
-You can also serve click-to-play video ads for display ads, but we don't recommend doing so because not many publishers support them.

 ## [!UICONTROL Ad Options]